Healthy Decadent Chocolate Layer Cake with Chocolate Frosting (To Celebrate My 20th Birthday!)

 - Lightly frost the first cake layer, then top the next cake layer with the rest of the frosting.
 Slice and serve!

-*If you want more frosting, add 2 more scoops of this protein powder, ~4 more tablespoons of almond milk and ~24 more drops of stevia.
+- If you want more frosting, add 2 more scoops of protein powder, ¼ cup more almond milk and ~25 more drops of stevia.

-Keep leftovers tightly wrapped (I used plastic wrap) at room temp for up to 2 days, then refrigerate covered after that.
-Surprisingly, this low-fat cake stays soft and moist for quite a few days!
+- Keep leftovers tightly wrapped at room temp for up to 2 days.
+Surprisingly, this cake stays soft and moist for quite a few days!
 Usually low-fat cakes turn dry and hard as a rock.

-Almond Joy - add 1 tsp coconut extract + 1 tsp almond extract
+- Almond Joy - add 1 tsp coconut extract + 1 tsp almond extract to batter

 Now it’s time for a nutrition label showdown!

 The Original Recipe‘s nutrition label is on the left, DWB’s nutrition label is on the right:

 Can you believe the discrepancy between the nutritional labels when the cakes are equally moist, equally sweet and equally decadent?
 DWB’s version has:

 - 19g less fat (and 12g less saturated)

 - less than half the carbs